awesomeeng/awesome-config/README.md

 ## Setup

 To use AwesomeConifg you need to go through four steps to set it up and add configuration into it.
-These four steps should be done at the top module of your project, or as close to the top as possible.
-Once AwesomeConfig is started, all subsquent requires of config (aka `const config = require("@awesomeeng/awesome-config")`) will return the fully started configuration.
-This allows you to setup your config at the top of your application and then just use it in subsequent parts of your application without needing to pass it around manually.
+These four steps should be done at the top module of your project or as close to the top as possible.
+Once AwesomeConfig is started all subsquent requires of config (aka `const config = require("@awesomeeng/awesome-config")`) will return the fully started configuration.
+This allows you to setup your config at the top of your application and then just use it in subsequent parts of your application without needing to pass a configuration around manually.

 ### Initial Setup